 There are no national statistics on how many people are waiting to adopt, but experts estimate it is somewhere between one and two million couples.
 Every year there are about 1.3 million abortions.
-Only 4% of women with unwanted pregnancies give their children up for adoption.13
+Only 4% of women with unwanted pregnancies place their children through adoption.

 How many children are in the foster care system in the United States?